Tony DeAngelo: Amateur

 Going into the 2014 National Hockey League draft, DeAngelo was considered a top North American prospect.
 He led all OHL defensemen in scoring with 71 season points (15 goals and 56 assists), and was ranked No. 10 in the NHL Central Scouting Bureau's 2014 midterm report.
 He also made an appearance for Team Cherry at the 2014 CHL/NHL Top Prospects Game.
 On June 27, 2014, the Tampa Bay Lightning selected DeAngelo in the first round, 19th overall, at the 2014 NHL Entry Draft.
 Lightning director of amateur scouting Al Murray addressed DeAngelo's past suspensions, saying he believed that some of the incidents were "blown out of proportion", while general manager Steve Yzerman said that the organization believed "he'll change and grow up".
 He signed a three-year, entry-level contract with the team on December 2, 2014.

 On January 7, 2015, the Sting traded DeAngelo to the Sault Ste.
 Marie Greyhounds in exchange for Anthony Salinitri and three future draft picks.
 At the time, he had 38 points in 29 season games with the Sting.
 At the end of the season, DeAngelo was awarded the Max Kaminsky Trophy, given to the OHL's Most Outstanding Defenseman of the Year.
 He led all defensemen for scoring that season, with 89 points in 55 games, including 25 multi-point games.
 He was the fourth Greyhound in OHL history to receive the award.
 He was also named the CHL Defenceman of the Year for the 2014–15 season.

 Professional

-Tampa Bay Lightning organization
+Tampa Bay Lightning

 After attending training camp in 2015, DeAngelo was assigned to the Lightning's 2015 American Hockey League (AHL) affiliate, the Syracuse Crunch.
 After accruing no penalty minutes in his first 19 AHL games, he was given two 10-minute game misconduct penalties in a December 7 match against the Albany Devils, first for conduct against Joseph Blandisi, and then for commentary against a referee.
 While he had an offensively-productive season with the Crunch, scoring six goals and 37 assists in 69 games, DeAngelo was also a healthy scratch for eight games, a decision rumored to be a combination of behavioral issues and poor defensive ability.